Avon and Somerset Police: Mounted Division Unit

-Although considered a luxury in other forces, Avon and Somerset Police have a division of mounted police due to the many events that attract large crowds in the area such as Badminton Horse Trials, Glastonbury Festival and Bristol City Football Club.
+Although considered a luxury in other forces, Avon and Somerset Police has a division of mounted police due to the many events that attract large crowds in the area such as Badminton Horse Trials, Glastonbury Festival and Bristol City Football Club.
 The unit consists of 12 bred bay geldings.
-The unit is occasionally loaned to neighbouring forces as Avon and Somerset are the only West Country police force with a mounted division.
+The unit is occasionally loaned to neighbouring forces as Avon and Somerset and Gloucestershire are the only West Country police forces with a mounted division.

 Former tri-force collaboration

 From 2013 to 2019, specialist teams – roads, firearms and police dogs – operated in collaboration with the Gloucestershire and Wiltshire forces.

 Presentation

 Headgear

-Police officers on foot patrol wear the traditional custodian helmet, in the rose style, with a Brunswick star that reads 'Avon and Somerset Constabulary'.
-A peaked cap is worn on mobile patrol in vehicles, and a white peaked cap for traffic officers.
-Female officers have the additional option of a bowler hat, or a white bowler hat for traffic officers.
+Male police officers and Special Constables (up to and including the rank of Sergeant_ on foot patrol wear the traditional custodian helmet, in the rose style, with a Brunswick star that reads 'Avon and Somerset Constabulary'.

+A black peaked cap with the black-and-white tartan capband is worn on mobile patrol in vehicles, and a white peaked cap for traffic officers.

+Female police officers and Special Constables have the option of a black bowler hat, or black peaked cap, or a white bowler hat for traffic officers.

+Male PCSOs wear a black peaked cap, with a blue sold capband, with female PCSOs having the option of wearing that, or a bowler cap in the same style.